jitendrakyadav/mm2/readme.txt

 It wouldn't work because the intermediary abc folder would not exist to Git, so test.xml could not find a place in which to exist.

-To have a better understanding, please look/observe .gitignore file in master branch of current repository.
+To have a better understanding, please look/observe .gitignore file.